kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 One approach would be to give it out at a _constant_ rate over some period of time, let's say four years.
 This approach would give out 50% of the funds after two years, and 100% after four years, at which point the process would end (assuming no new funds).

-Another approach, proposed by the Colony team in their whitepaper, would be to distribute funds at an _exponenentially decaying_ rate, such that funds are distributed according to a "half life" of (let's say) one year.
+Another approach, proposed by the Colony team in their whitepaper, would be to distribute funds at an _exponentially decaying_ rate, such that funds are distributed according to a "half life" of (let's say) one year.
 This approach would give out half the funds in the first year, and then half of the remaining half in the second year, and so on.
 The benefit of this approach is that the funding process never truly ends, but rather continues indefinitely at decreasing levels.